cakephp/docs/en/appendices/2-1-migration-guide.rst

   parent field, the threaded find will by default use that.
 - Parameters for queries using prepared statements will now be part of the SQL dump.
+- Validation arrays can now be more specific with when a field is required.
+  The ``required`` key now accepts ``create`` and ``update``.
+These values will make a field required when creating or updating.

 Behaviors
 =========